[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 Lee did not lower his glasses or honor the beaten commander with a nod.
 All he did was to move his right hand to the rear in a gesture of biting reproach.
 "General," he said slowly, "take those stragglers to the rear, out of the way of Mahone's troops.
 I wish to fight here."3

 The character of the débâcle was not yet known, but its magnitude was obvious.
-Gordon presumably was still fighting at the lower crossing of the creek, but Indicates a West Point graduate and gives his Class.Ewell and Anderson somehow had met disaster.
+Gordon presumably was still fighting at the lower crossing of the creek, but Indicates a West Point graduate, Class of 1840: a link to his biographical entry in Cullum's Register.Ewell and Anderson somehow had met disaster.
 The capture of their commands was the most natural thing to surmise, for those refugees who came up to Lee p87 brought with them tales of whole divisions surrounded and Federals springing up everywhere with cries of "Surrender."

 [image ALT: missingALT]